Sainzed, sealed, delivered

 Sainz reported that he is ‘excited about my future with the team’ but added 'I still have an important year ahead with McLaren Racing and I’m really looking forward to going racing again with them this season.”

-In a well-choreographed sequence of events, Sainz's seat at McLaren will be taken up by Australia's Daniel Ricciardo from 2021.
+In a well-choreographed sequence of events, Sainz's seat at McLaren will be taken up by Australia's Daniel Riccardo from 2021.

 Related videos